cs100/template-lab-02-git-flow/README.md

 Source: [GitHub Guides](https://guides.github.com/introduction/flow/)

 The goal of this lab is to get you more comfortable using Git and GitHub when working on a team.
 You and your partner will work on extending the Bash Unit Testing lab by adding a count function, along with unit tests for it.
 By the end of this lab, you should be familiar with

-* how issues are made and managed
+* how to create issues to manage tasks
-* how to properly use branches
+* how to use branches to reduce conflicts
-* how to create, review, and merge pull requests
+* how to use pull requests to review and merge changes
 * how to tackle merge conflicts
 * how to tag releases
 * how to revert to previous commits

 ## Issue Tracking

-Before we begin the lab, now is a good time to learn about the Issues tab under every GitHub repository.
-Issues are useful to keep track of bugs that appear in projects, and are also used for tracking work that still needs to be done.
+The first thing we are going to do is use the built-in GitHub issue system to track and manage tasks.
+Issues are useful to keep track of bugs that appear in projects as well as tracking work that still needs to be done.

-Head over to the Issues tab.
-Currently, there aren't any open issues.
-Let's change that!
+In GitHub each repository has its own associated set of issues, which are located under the `Issues` tab near the top of the repository.
+Currently, there aren't any open issues for this lab, so let's add some.
 Click on the green `New issue` button.
 On this page, you should notice some sections on the right.
-They are
+They are:

-* Assignees - the developer assigned to the issue, whether to work on a new feature or to fix a bug.
-Keep in mind that more than one person can be assigned to the same issue.
+* Assignees - the developer assigned to the task, who will recieve email alerts when comments are made on the issue.
+Keep in mind that more than one person can be assigned to the same issue, especially when they require some discussion.
-* Labels - the category the issue falls under.
-There are a few ones that GitHub lists, and you are also welcome to add any custom labels you see fit.
-We recommend adding priority labels (low, medium, high) so issues can be addressed based on importance.
+* Labels - help to categorize the types of tasks that need to be completed.
+GitHub will autopopulate a list of tags for your repo, but you are free to edit or remove them as you see fit.
+We recommend using a basic set of `bug`, `test`, and `develop` tags to start with, and adding more as needed.
+GitHub tags can range from [relatively small and simple sets](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63) to [large hierarchies of color coded tags](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/).
 * Projects - which project this issue falls under.
-If using the Projects feature, it is possible to to automatically add issues to a project's Kanban board.
-For more information about this automation, click [here](https://help.github.com/en/articles/configuring-automation-for-project-boards).
+Projects are typically used to split the issues across teams or large features, and for this course we recommend you just have a single TODO project if you use it at all.
+If you are using the Projects feature, it is possible to to have issues automatically added to a project's Kanban board.
+[You can read this link for more information](https://help.github.com/en/articles/configuring-automation-for-project-boards).
 * Milestone - which milestone this issue falls under.
 This is similar to Projects, except milestones are usually associated with specific sprints and track completion of issues towards a particular feature or release.

+Let's start by creating two issues for today's lab, with each partner creating one of the issues.
+Here we have listed the title is in bold followed by the text for the body of the issue.
+Note that you can use markup in the body of your issues which we encourage you to do.

+* **Create a character counting function**: Add a function to `main.cpp` which counts the number of characters input from the user
+* **creating a character counting unit test**: Create unit tests for the character count function

-Let's start two issues for today's lab: creating a count function and creating a unit test for it.
-Decide which partner will do what part.
-Throughout the remainder of the lab, Partner 1 will be working on the count function and Partner 2 will be creating the unit test.
-Go ahead and create these issues now, making sure to assign each issue to their respective partners.
+Throughout the remainder of the lab, Partner 1 will be working on the count function and Partner 2 will be creating the unit test, so make sure to set the assignees according to who will be completing which portion.
 For creating a count function, choose the "enhancement" label.
 For the unit test, choose the "unit test" label.
+Don't worry about selecting Projects or Milestone for this lab.

-> Note: If the "unit test" label doesn't exist, click on "Edit labels" and then "New label" at the top right and add it.
+> Note: If the "enhancement" or "unit test" label doesn't exist, click on "Edit labels" and then "New label" at the top right and add it.

-Don't worry about selecting Projects or Milestone for this lab, but note that on large repositories they can be useful.

 ## Copying Files from the Bash Lab